fuyossi/Auto-Layers-SCR/README.md

 ## How to use
 Enter the layer information in the table and click the Generate button.
-Alternatively, you can use "File" -> "Load from JSON file" from the menu bar to load the previously saved layer information.
+You can also save the layer information as a JSON file and reuse it in future sessions.
+It can be saved with "File" -> "Save as JSON file".
+To load an already saved JSON file, go to "File" -> "Load from JSON file".

 ## About Licensing
 Copyright (c) 2021 fuyossi